TritonDataCenter/rfd/rfd/0155/README.md

 Ensure that we handle zero-byte objects.
 Zero-byte objects with a trailing slash may be treated as folders later.

+## Object names

+There are very few limitations imposed on object names.
+This includes using object names that include forward slash characters to create the suggestion of a directory hierarchy for a set of object even though the buckets system uses a flat namespace.
+Care must be taken, however, to properly URL encode all object names to avoid problems when interacting with the server.

 ## Routes